Local decay rates of best-approximation errors using vector-valued finite elements for fields with low regularity and integrable curl or divergence: Introduction

-In this work, the space dimension is $d=3$ for the N\'{e}d\'{e}lec finite elements and $d\ge 2$ for the Raviart--Thomas finite elements.
-For $d=2$, the results for the Raviart--Thomas elements can be transposed to the N\'{e}d\'{e}lec elements by invoking a rotation of angle $\frac{\pi}{2}$; details are omitted for brevity (see, \eg \cite[Sec.~15.3.1]{Ern_Guermond_FEs_I_2021}).
+In this work, the space dimension is $d=3$ for the Nédélec finite elements and $d\ge 2$ for the Raviart--Thomas finite elements.
+For $d=2$, the results for the Raviart--Thomas elements can be transposed to the Nédélec elements by invoking a rotation of angle $\frac{\pi}{2}$; details are omitted for brevity (see, \eg \cite[Sec.~15.3.1]{Ern_Guermond_FEs_I_2021}).
 We consider a polyhedral Lipschitz domain $\Dom\subset \Real^d$.
 Moreover, we use boldface for $\Real^d$-valued fields and linear spaces composed of such fields.
 For instance, for real numbers $r\ge 0$ and $p\in [1,\infty]$ (we assume $p\in [1,\infty)$ if $r\not\in\polN$), $\bW^{r,p}(\Dom)$ denotes the (fractional-order) Sobolev space equipped with the Sobolev--Slobodeckij norm.

 Let $\famTh$ denote a shape-regular family of affine, matching, simplicial meshes such that each mesh covers $\Dom$ exactly.
-Let $\bP\upc_k(\calT_h)$ denote the $\Hrot$-conforming finite element space built on the mesh $\calT_h$ using the N\'{e}d\'{e}lec finite element of degree $k\in \polN$ (here, the superscript ${}\upc$ refers to the curl operator).
+Let $\bP\upc_k(\calT_h)$ denote the $\Hrot$-conforming finite element space built on the mesh $\calT_h$ using the Nédélec finite element of degree $k\in \polN$ (here, the superscript ${}\upc$ refers to the curl operator).
 Given a target field $\bv \in \bW^{r,p}(\Dom)$, with $r>0$ possibly very small, our goal is to establish localized upper bounds on the best-approximation error

-The first natural idea is to invoke the canonical interpolation operator for N\'{e}d\'{e}lec finite elements, say $\inter_h\upc$.
+The first natural idea is to invoke the canonical interpolation operator for Nédélec finite elements, say $\inter_h\upc$.
 Since this operator can only act on those fields having an integrable tangential trace along all the mesh edges, invoking the standard trace theory in Sobolev spaces (see, \eg \cite{Grisvard_1992}) shows that a suitable domain for the canonical interpolation operator $\inter_h\upc$ is $\bW^{r,p}(\Dom)$ with $rp>d-1=2$ (and $r\ge 2$ if $p=1$).
 Assume that the polynomial degree is such that $k\ge1$ if $p\in [1,2]$ and $k\ge0$ otherwise, and let $r\in (\frac{2}{p},k+1]$ if $p>1$ or $r\in [2,k+1]$ if $p=1$.
 Then, it is well-known (see, \eg \cite{Monk_2003} or \cite[Sec.~16.2]{Ern_Guermond_FEs_I_2021}) that there is $c$ such that for all $\bv\in \bW^{r,p}(\Dom)$, all $K\in\calT_h$, and all $\hinH$, we have

 where $h_K$ denotes the diameter of the mesh cell $K\in\calT_h$.
 Here, the symbol $c$ denotes a generic positive constant whose value can change at each occurrence provided it only depends on the mesh shape-regularity, the space dimension, and the polynomial degree $k$ of the considered finite elements.
 Notice that $c$ is unbounded as $r\downarrow \frac{2}{p}$ if $p>1$.
 For instance, in the Hilbert setting where $p=2$, the minimal regularity requirement is $\bv\in \bH^r(\Dom)$ with $r>1$, and $c$ is unbounded as $r\downarrow1$.